vitessce/vitessce-data/README.md

 ## Run

-`linnarsson-osmfish.sh` runs all the other scripts: It will fetch files, if they are not already cached, and process them, if the output is not already in `big-files/`, and push the results to S3.
+`process.sh` runs all the other scripts: It will fetch files, if they are not already cached, and process them, if the output is not already in `big-files/`, and push the results to S3.